 Your Vietnam tour operator may not be licensed and reasons you should care:

 1. Legally licensed tour operators must deposit a minimum of 250,000,000 VND (Inbound operators) to 500,000,000 VND (Inbound and Outbound Operators) into an insurance fund verified by the government, in case there is an emergency incident on the tours.
-Keep in mind that your own travel insurance most likely won’t cover you if you’re injured while on a tour run by an unlicensed operator working illegally.
+Keep in mind that your own travel insurance most likely won’t cover you if you’re injured while on a tour in Vietnam run by an unlicensed operator working illegally.

 Even if the tour provider tells you they have their own insurance, when an insurance claim is made, the insurance provider will check and discover that the tour provider doesn’t have an International Tour Operator License or licensed tour guides and will likely deny the claim.
 Having accident insurance is especially important if you’re participating in a riskier activities such as a motorbike tour, rock climbing, spelunking, parasailing, scuba diving, etc. Not only does XO Tours have insurance funds deposited into a verified government account, we offer every single guest that books one or more of our tours extra private accident insurance.